 (C) in respect of transactions relating to one event or occasion from a person.

-The new Cash transaction limit is not applicable, if a person receives the amount through an Account Payee Cheque (or) an Account Payee Bank Draft (or) through use of electronic clearing system through a bank account.
-(Looks like, any receipts done through e-Wallets like Paytm, credit cards etc., may also be hit by this new amendment, need more clarity though.)
+The new Cash transaction limit is not applicable, if a person receives the amount through an Account Payee Cheque (or) an Account Payee Bank Draft (or) through use of electronic clearing system through a bank account or through such other electronic mode as may be prescribed.

 A. Single Person: Cash Receipt of Rs 2 lakh or more, from a single person in a dayis not allowed even if the amount has been paid through multiple transactions during the day which are below Rs 2 lakh.

 For example : Mr Modi buys a gold chain worth Rs 2 Lakh and pays the amount by cash to Mr Rahul on a single day in 4 equal installments of Rs 50,000 each.
 As Mr Rahul accepted cash worth Rs 2 Lakh from a single person and in a single day, section 269ST is applicable in this case.
 Mr Rahul has to pay a penalty of Rs 2 Lakh.

 B. Single Transaction: Cash receipts of Rs 2 Lakh or more which are related to a single transaction are prohibited.

 For example : Mr Kejriwal goes through a medical surgery and the hospital charges him a bill of Rs 4 Lakh.
 Kejriwal clears the bill in 4 installments of Rs 1 Lakh each on four different dates.
 Here, the cash receipts got by hospital are less than Rs 2 Lakh and have been received on different dates.